sudotliu/sudotliu.github.io/_portfolio/pop.md

 {% include gallery caption="iOS App Store previews for POP" %}

 The year was 2015.
+While maintaining our full-time day jobs, an old friend,
+<a href="https://www.linkedin.com/in/jgarg/" target="_blank">Jay Garg</a>,
-While maintaining our full-time day jobs, an old friend and I embarked on our first startup adventure, a move that profoundly shaped my engineering career.
+and I embarked on our first startup adventure, a move that profoundly shaped my engineering career.
 At that time, while enhancing my backend skills at work, I was also keen to explore the rest of the tech stack, and this project proved to be the perfect catalyst.
 Although I was already familiar with HTML, CSS, and JavaScript from creating static websites in school, I still had much to learn about integrating these technologies with a backend effectively.
 It's strange to think about now, but learning jQuery was near the top of my to-do list back then.

-The idea was to build a social network that focused on polls as the main format of content and means of communication.
+We met for coffee and Jay pitched me on the idea of building a social network that focused on polls as the main format of content and means of communication.
 While we considered how we might make a business of it down the road, we were primarily focused on learning and building something fun and engaging.
-It wasn't long at all before I was crossing off "learn jQuery" from my to-do list as we got to work building our initial prototype.
+It wasn't long at all before I was crossing all sorts of things off from my learning to-do list as we got to work building our initial prototype.

 We knew that it was going to be a much better fit as a mobile application in the long term but we could launch it to the web much faster given our skills at the time.
 We built the prototype on AWS